UnstableDesign/AdaCAD/docs/develop/makeanoperation.md

 export const all_up: Operation = {name, old_names, params, inlets, perform, generateName};
 ```

-## 2. Register the Operation you Created with the Operation Service
+## 2. Register the Operation with the Operation Service

 Once the operation is complete, add it to the operation service.
 This angular service keeps a record of all the Operation objects available for use within AdaCAD.
 Essentially, AdaCAD won't know that you've created the all up operation unless you've added it here.